Song: Lute

 The term lute song is given to a music style from the late 16th century to early 17th century, late Renaissance to early Baroque, that was predominantly in England and France.
 Lute songs were generally in strophic form or verse repeating with a homophonic texture.
 The composition was written for a solo voice with an accompaniment, usually the lute.
 It was not uncommon for other forms of accompaniments such as bass viol or other string instruments, and could also be written for more voices.
 The composition could be performed either solo or with a small group of instruments.

 Part

 A part song, part-song or partsong is a form of choral music that consists of a secular (vs. ecclesiastical) song written or arranged for several vocal parts.
 Part songs are commonly sung by an SATB choir, but sometimes for an all-male or all-female ensemble.

 Patter

-The patter song is characterised by a moderately fast to very fast tempo with a rapid succession of rhythmic patterns in which each syllable of text corresponds to one note.
+The patter song is characterized by a moderately fast to very fast tempo with a rapid succession of rhythmic patterns in which each syllable of text corresponds to one note.
 It is a staple of comic opera, especially Gilbert and Sullivan, but it has also been used in musicals and elsewhere.